 To reiterate, this was not the crowded Puka Beach where most tour operators would drop tourists at.
 On the contrary, this was a beach enjoyed only by a handful of people.
 Let me differentiate and call this the Puka Secret Beach.

-- TIPS: It’s located to the right of the popular Puka Beach.
+TIP: It’s located to the right of the popular Puka Beach.
 Basically, just walk along the road where Adventure World is located, right to the very tip of the road.
-If you need more info on how to get there, drop me a comment.

 On our way, we met two lovely girls just sitting by the walkway.
-We gave them one of our packets of chips and they were soooo happy!
-Little things can make them happy.
-Seeing how happy they were made us happy too! =)
+We gave them one packet of chips and they were soooo happy!
+Seeing how happy they were also made us happy! :)

 I’d thought Ilig Iligan Beach was the best beach on Boracay until I arrived at “Puka Secret Beach”.